Asabeneh/30-Days-Of-Python/readme.md

 ('Asabeneh', 'Brook', 'Abraham', 'Lidiya')
 ```
 #### Set
 A set is a collection data types similar to list and tuple.
 Unlike list and tuple, set is not an ordered collection of items.
-Like in mathematics, set in python store only unique elements.
+Like in mathematics, set in python store only unique items.

 In later sections, we will go in detail in each and every python data types.